End qualified immunity in Maryland

 • Starts attorney fees

-Yes.
-The proposed legislation states, "In and action brought under this section, the court shall award reasonable attorney's fees and court costs to a prevailing plaintiff. . . in an action for survivorship, the damages awarded shall include the amount of funeral expenses allowed under § 8–106 of the estates and trusts article in addition to other damages recoverable in the action.”
+Yes, section 1 of the bill states, "In and action brought under this section, **the court shall award reasonable attorney's fees and court costs to a prevailing plaintiff**. . . in an action for survivorship, the damages awarded shall include the amount of funeral expenses allowed under § 8–106 of the estates and trusts article in addition to other damages recoverable in the action.”

 • Starts holding individual employees accountable